vaskarsarma/SECUREAPI/README.md

 To run this project, you will need to add the following environment variables to a .env file in the root directory of your project:

-    PORT=7070
+    PORT=The port used to host the API server e.g. 7070

-    AUTH0_DOMAIN=your-auth0-domain
+    AUTH0_DOMAIN=your auth0 domain
-    AUDIENCE=your-api-audience
+    AUDIENCE=your api audience

-    ISSUER=your-issuer
+    M2M_CLIENT_ID=your client id of the M2M application M2M_CLIENT_SECRET=your client secret of the M2M application

 Note : All these above configs are belongs to the Auth0 config.
-Protected API call will fail if not configured properly
+Configure correctly to generate the Access Token and to access the protected API

 Also consider that ```http_proxy``` for proxy settings which might be required to connect to downstream services